moztom/vww-latency/README.md

 - (Other supporting files: app entry point, assets, etc.)

 ## Relation to Main Repository
-Training, compression, and Core ML export scripts are in a separate repository referenced in the dissertation.
+Training, compression, and Core ML export scripts are in a separate repository ([VWW](https://github.com/moztom/vww)).
 This app is for deployment and benchmarking only.